-Below is a brief overview of what happens when you fire your GEO3.1.
+Below is a brief overview of what happens when you fire your GEO3.5.
 The location of parts discussed in the text below can be found on pages 68-69.

-Assuming the GEO3.1 is gassed up and turned on FIGURE 27A shows the marker in its idle position.
+Assuming the GEO3.5 is gassed up and turned on figure 27A shows the marker in its idle position.
 The firing chamber is full of compressed air, the prop shaft is pushed back into the back cap by this compressed air.
 The bolt is held back by the air in the bolt can.
 Both the firing chamber and the bolt can are supplied with air via the solenoid valve.

 Providing a ball is in the breach when the trigger is pulled, a signal is sent to the solenoid valve which shuts off the supply of air to the firing chamber and allows the air in the bolt can to be exhausted.
-This removes the force holding the bolt in its rear position and the bolt is propelled forwards (FIGURE 27B).
+This removes the force holding the bolt in its rear position and the bolt is propelled forwards (figure 27B).

-As the bolt passes the front prop shaft o-ring the firing chamber seal is broken and the air in the firing chamber vents down the bolt, in turn propelling a ball (FIGURE 27C).
+As the bolt passes the front prop shaft o-ring the firing chamber seal is broken and the air in the firing chamber vents down the bolt, in turn propelling a ball (figure 27C).

 As air is vented from the firing chamber the force pushing the prop shaft back is overcome by the spring tension in the back cap.
-The spring pushes the prop shaft forward.
-The front 14x2 o-ring on the prop shaft enters the bolt and seals off the firing chamber (FIGURE 27D)
+The spring, along with a small volume of air used to propel the paintball ported to the rear of the propshaft, pushes the prop shaft forward.
+The front 14x2 o-ring on the prop shaft seals off the firing chamber against the inside of the bolt (figure 27D).

 The length of time the bolt remains in this forward position is dependant on dwell.
 When the solenoid has completed its dwell time, air is routed back into the bolt can and pushes the bolt back towards its rear position.
-Simultaneously the firing chamber is refilled through the solenoid valve to the operating pressure set by the user via the inline regulator, and the prop shaft is pushed into its rear position by the air pressure inside the valve chamber (FIGURE 27E).
+Simultaneously the firing chamber is re-filled through the solenoid valve to the operating pressure set by the user via the inline regulator, and the prop shaft is pushed into its rear position by the air pressure inside the valve chamber (figure 27E).